Simon-Brandt/ShellArgparser/docs/src.md

 Later parsers as shFlags and especially docopts implement far more sophisticated functionality, like default values, mandatory options, or even an auto-generated help message.
 Still, they lack, *e.g.*, choice values or the ability to localize messages.

-Most of the argparser's features are inspired by the Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module, with extensions like the `++` positional arguments delimiter or the ability to negate and invert flags.
-This renders the argparser far more powerful than even docopts, while at the same time trying to be more user-friendly.
+Most of the Argparser's features are inspired by the Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module, with extensions like the `++` positional arguments delimiter or the ability to negate and invert flags.
+This renders the Argparser far more powerful than even docopts, while at the same time trying to be more user-friendly.

-This is especially noticeable for error messages when building the command line, where the argparser gives detailled error messages instead of a generic text that just states that something failed.
+This is especially noticeable for error messages when building the command line, where the Argparser gives detailled error messages instead of a generic text that just states that something failed.
 Further, the docopt(s) specification is rather complex, requiring elaborate comprehension on how to write the help message.
-The argparser, in contrast, aims at a clearer user interface even for the programmer, by requiring a tabular arguments definition with optional headers.
+The Argparser, in contrast, aims at a clearer user interface even for the programmer, by requiring a tabular arguments definition with optional headers.

 Further, the development of shFlags and docopts seemingly have stalled, with no release or even commit for years.
-This renders it unlikely that these libraries will implement additional functionality, increasing the potential use for the argparser.
+This renders it unlikely that these libraries will implement additional functionality, increasing the potential use for the Argparser.

-Finally, the argparser is extensively documented, unlike the other tools relying on a brief readme or man page.
-This hopefully makes the transition to the argparser&mdash;if deemed useful at all&mdash;easier.
+Finally, the Argparser is extensively documented, unlike the other tools relying on a brief readme or man page.
+This hopefully makes the transition to the Argparser&mdash;if deemed useful at all&mdash;easier.
 <!-- </section> -->

 <!-- <section file="roadmap.md"> -->
 ## 5. Roadmap

-Future argparser versions will add several new features and address known issues.
+Future Argparser versions will add several new features and address known issues.
 The following sections shall give an overview over them.

 ### 5.1.
 Future enhancements